Jacquart08/The_Ultimate_Overlay/README.md

   - AI features are optional and can be toggled on/off
   - The model will be downloaded automatically on first use
   - Memory usage is optimized for CPU-only systems
+  - Provides detailed explanations for selected code or text
+  - Works with any text editor or IDE

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).